 Rose hydrosol, also called rose water, is the aqueous condensate obtained during the hydrodistillation of rose petals.
-It is often used in cosmetics and food industries.
+It is often used in cosmetics and food industry.
 Several hydrosols and essential oils have the same origin: Damask and Provence roses.

 Rose Absolute and Concrete – Solvent Extraction

 The absolute of rose is obtained by extracting aromatic compounds from roses using solvents.
 Hexane is widely used since aromatic compounds, wax and rose pigments have a great affinity with it.
-The solvent is eliminated by distillation and/or evaporation under vacuum to produce an extract with a gelatinous consistency, an orange-red colour and a typical odour of roses named the concrete.
+The solvent is eliminated by distillation and/or evaporation under vacuum to produce an extract with a gelatinous consistency, an orange-red color and a typical odor of roses named the concrete.
 A second extraction with alcohol is generally performed on the concrete, to isolate the aromatic compounds of the concrete from the other components, and finally the solvent is filtered and evaporated to obtain the absolute.